Åsane Municipality: Name

 The municipality (originally the parish) is named Aasene after an old name for the area (Ásar or Ásarnir).
 The name is the plural form of áss which means "rocky ridge" or "hill".
 Thus the name (since it was plural) means something like "the hills" or "the ridges".
 The whole area has been called Aasene for centuries.
 It likely gained that name since many of the local farms in that area had áss ("hill") in their names, thus the area was known as "the hills".

 Historically, the name of the municipality was spelled Aasene.
-On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Aasane.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Aasane, using the Nynorsk spelling.
 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Aasane with the digraph "Aa", and after this reform, the name was spelled Åsane, using the letter Å instead.

+Churches

+The Church of Norway had one parish (sokn) within Åsane Municipality.
+At the time of the municipal dissolution, it was part of the Åsane prestegjeld and the Bergen domprosti (arch-deanery) in the Diocese of Bjørgvin.